How to Reduce Waste?: 23 Tips for Our Daily Lives

 12. Purchase Goods in Bulk

-When you purchase too much, produce freeze any extra for use later, such as for smoothies, soups, or roasting.
+When you purchase too much, freeze any extra for later use, such as in smoothies, soups, or roasting.

 When purchasing dry goods, do so in bulk.
-You eliminate the disposable packaging if you take a reusable bag or container.
-Plus, you purchase exactly what you expect to prepare and eat and not more.
+If you take a reusable bag or container, you eliminate disposable packaging.
+Plus, you are buying exactly what you expect to prepare and eat, not more.

 Don’t peel your produce; it contains the most fiber and nutrients.
 Instead, keep your produce intact and avoid sending the peels to the landfill.